 Segregated housing unit.
-The term "segregated housing unit" means any city jail housing units in which [inmates] persons in custody are regularly restricted to their cells more than the maximum number of hours as set forth in subdivision (b) of section 1-05 of chapter 1 of title 40 of the rules of the city of New York, or any successor rule establishing such maximum number of hours for the general population of [inmates] persons in custody in city jails.
+The term "segregated housing unit" means any city jail housing units in which [incarcerated individuals] persons incarcerated are regularly restricted to their cells more than the maximum number of hours as set forth in subdivision (b) of section 1-05 of chapter 1 of title 40 of the rules of the city of New York, or any successor rule establishing such maximum number of hours for the general population of [incarcerated individuals] persons incarcerated in city jails.
 Segregated housing units do not include mental health units.
 Segregated housing units include, but are not limited to, punitive segregation housing and enhanced supervision housing.